denten-books/plain-text/main.md

 Here is my close reading of the venerable *Erewhon*, by Samuel Butler: if you open this file, it will ruin your reading device.

+I do not mean to imply that raw reading of this sort, at circuit and magnetic media level, will somehow come to supplement reading at the surface for meaning and representation.
+Microanalysis is meant to complement close reading: giving it physical space, time, and scope.
+But the reading for surface alone risks losing sight of the struggle for bare control of book and document as device.
-Can literary studies survive by surface reading alone?
-Only if readers restrict their notions of literature to materials circulating before the advent of everyday computation.
-On a given digital device, surface representation may change to tailor itself to fit the reader's mood, to match the environment, or to please some remote censor.
-In these conditions, surface reading would fail even at locating a stable object of study.
-Yet, surface readers from Sontag to Best and Marcus are right in treating all claims to symptomatic reading with suspicion, as claims to power.
-The reader of depth will always claim hidden knowledge, creating an imbalance of interpretation.
-This does not excuse the imbalances that already exist between surface readers and writers of silicone.
+The device *can* determine the message when unchecked.
+In these conditions, reading for meaning or form alone risks losing its object of study, as surface representations change dynamically and tailor themselves to fit the reader's mood, to match the environment, or to please some remote censor.
+Best, Marcus, and Sontag are right in treating claims to symptomatic reading with suspicion, as claims to power.
+The reader of depth divines secret knowledge, with or without merit, creating an imbalance of interpretation.
+The writer on magnet and silicon does not merely claim to, but actually does transform surfaces.
+Critical reading must therefore begin with reclaiming the underlying material conditions of meaning making.
 The answer to the machine remains in the machine.

 ## Chapter 4: Recursive Encounters with Oneself
 `document, vector, archive, media being`